 Also joining my superhero lineup are Moose Man and Goose Gal.
 Together, with Canadian Crusader and Blue Jay Boy, this patriotic team of heroes is known as... the Canuck Crusaders!
 Recently I've been working toward getting some toy puppets of my hero characters commercially manufactured.
 Above are my prototypes for the Canuck Crusaders puppets.
 These are smaller 12 inch hand puppets as compared with my original superhero puppets, which are roughly 20 inches tall.
 In all, I've completed prototypes for 16 characters from my Canadian Crusader storyline, which are seen below.

-Here's my original sketch for Moose Man from 1991.
-I created him in my mid teens at the same time as Canadian Crusader.
+Here's my original sketch for Moose Man created between 1987 - 1991.
+I created him in my mid teens around the same time as Canadian Crusader, so they've been fighting crime together for quite a long time! :)

 Above is a colour mock up showing Moose Man unmasked, this is his alter ego Harry Harrison.